3246251196/adtools_testing/README.md

 described above (newlib,clib * dynamic,static) running in parallel which is also running in parallel with every other test case.
 The test framework handles contention everywhere else using this exact approach.

+#### Testing framework deletion of files
+In the case you are integrating a test into the test framework and you want to forcefully request certain files to be deleted when using ./adt -c you can add a Makefile variable named CLEAN_ME with a list of file that you want to delete.
+See test 13_constructor_destructor for an example.
+By default, the testing framework will delete commonly anticipated files, such as those that have an extension of .so or .o, but there are always exceptions.